kolyan94/RNAntViewer/README.md

 ## Getting started

-1. add  `"react-native-ant-viewer": "https://github.com/kolyan94/RNAntViewer.git"` to package.json dependencies
-2. `$ npm install`
+1.  `$ npm install react-native-ant-viewer`

 ### Manual installation

 #### iOS

 If you use Cocoapods:
+1. Be sure you already has `use_frameworks!` on your Podfile.
-1. add  `pod 'RNAntViewer', path: '../node_modules/react-native-ant-viewer'` to your Podfile
+1. Add  `pod 'RNAntViewer', path: '../node_modules/react-native-ant-viewer'` to your Podfile
 2. `$ pod install`

 If not: